 Because conventional grocery stores don’t always carry grass-fed, sustainably raised, and/or organic meats (and if they do they’re often VERY pricey!), I recommend ButcherBox a service that delivers healthy, high-quality meat directly to your doorstep.

 Check them out here and for a limited time receive 2 lbs FREE.
 (Note, I am a ButcherBox affiliate and may receive commission from a purchase)

 Shellfish, beans, nuts, seeds

 Due potentially to limited diets, many children on the spectrum have low levels of zinc.
 Research also has found a relationship between autism and low zinc levels in infants .
 Beyond its association with ASD, zinc is a nutrient that impacts taste.
 Improving low zinc levels can be a cure for picky eating.
-Incorporate zinc-containing foods such as shellfish, beef, fortified cereals, beans, peas, yogurt, cheese, cashews, pork, chickpeas, lentils, almonds, and shellfish daily.
+Incorporate zinc-containing foods such as shellfish, beef, fortified cereals, beans, peas, yogurt, cheese, cashews, pork, chickpeas, lentils, and almonds daily.

-To recap, some of the best foods for children with autism include beef, fatty fish, fortified eggs, nuts, seeds, and beans to your child.
+Some of the best foods for children with autism include beef, fatty fish, fortified eggs, nuts, seeds, and beans to your child.
 I recommend establishing a well-rounded nutritious diet before turning to elimination diets to help improve health and autism symptoms.